 The DSL, DDSL and Headteacher undergo the Level 3 training course and any other safeguarding training at Level 3 and above to provide them with the knowledge and skills required to carry out their roles.
-In addition, all Housemasters, members of the Study Centre Team and Head of Sixth Form are trained to Level 3.
+In addition, all Heads of Year Assistant Head Head of Sixth Form are trained to Level 3.
 Their contact details are found at the beginning of this policy.